The Stolen Earth & Journey’s End

 The duplicate Dalek Sec was placed towards the rear of the set on a revolving mechanism.
 As he turned the two new Daleks moved in on tracks either on either side.
 The props were fitted with lasers which would shoot over the attendees heads.
 Both the new bronze Daleks had identifiable features.
 TPE-EC1 (This Planet Earth – Earls Court 1) had one of its lower hemispheres on the front panel poorly positioned and the large centre slat of TPE-EC2 was rotated slightly so that it wasn’t level.

-Later in the year, once Journey’s End had been broadcast, Davros also joined the display.
-The original new control panel was placed on a new skirt and fender.
+Later in the year, once Journey’s End had been broadcast, Davros also joined the display using the original control panel, skirt and fender.
 A cast of the new mask was taken to place on a torso.
 He was also given some movement in that the head would move from side to side and his fingers ‘drummed’.
 Some of Julian Bleach’s performance in the televised tale was played out during his section of the display.

 Also featuring at Earls Court was one of the original exhibition props that had been made by Specialist Models – NSDW.
 It had been last seen at MOSI in Manchester and was set in a separate section to that of the animated display along with the ‘half’ Dalek display.